julianeugarten/julianeugarten/publications.md

 - I am a member of the editorial board of the [Digital Humanities Benelux Journal](https://journal.dhbenelux.org/).

-- I am a member of OSL, the Dutch Research School for Literary Studies, and of OIKOS, the Dutch Research School for Classics
+- I am a member of OSL, the Dutch Research School for Literary Studies, and of OIKOS, the Dutch Research School for Classics.

-- I am a part of the management team for research group [SCARAB: Studying Cultural infrastructure and Reception Across Borders](https://www.ru.nl/afdelingen/radboud-institute-for-culture-and-history/scarab-studying-cultural-infrastructure-and-reception-across-borders).
+- I am a part of the management team for research group [SCARAB: Studying Cultural Infrastructure and Reception Across Borders](https://www.ru.nl/afdelingen/radboud-institute-for-culture-and-history/scarab-studying-cultural-infrastructure-and-reception-across-borders).

 - I have conducted peer review for the *Journal of Fandom Studies* and the *Digital Humanities Benelux* conference and journal.

 - In 2022, I was a student-member of the assessment panel that conducted the educational inspection for the research MA in Dutch at Utrecht University.
-The report of our assessment is [available here.](https://publicaties.nvao.net/prd/AV-1056_20220929_Rapport_RMA%20Neerlandistiek%20-%20definitief%20rapport%20Academion.pdf).
+The report of our assessment is [available here.](https://publicaties.nvao.net/prd/AV-1056_20220929_Rapport_RMA%20Neerlandistiek%20-%20definitief%20rapport%20Academion.pdf)

 ---